ShipraGupta16/sqlalchemy-challenge/README.md

 4. Designed a query to get the previous 12 months of temperature observation (TOBS) data.
 To do so, completed the following steps:
     - Filtered by the station that has the greatest number of observations.
     - Performed a query on the previous 12 months of TOBS data for that station.
-    - Plot the results as a histogram with bins=12
+    - Plot the results as a histogram with bins = 12

 ### Part 2: Design Your Climate App
 Designed a Flask API based on the queries that were developed above.